GuoKaku/TinyLora_Reproduce/README.md

 ## High level structure of this repo

 We implemented Tinylora both from scratch and based on PEFT library.
-For PEFT library based implementation, please refer to `PEFT_implementation` folder, which contains the complete scripts/files to run training and evaluation experiments.
+For PEFT library based implementation, please refer to [`PEFT_implementation`](./PEFT_implementation) folder, which contains a seperate `README.md` to document the implementation, as well as the complete scripts/files to run training and evaluation experiments.
 For other folders/files, they are used to construct TinyLora from scratch.

 ## What this repo matches from the paper